Skip the storebought stuff and make these homemade spinach & banana (3 ingredient) baby yogurt melts from scratch!

 Bonus: these are the perfect finger food for baby-led weaning.
 I started making these at 7 months and my daughter took to them right away.
 They are easy to pick up and melt quickly.
-If you’re looking for more food ideas for baby-led weaning, check out my list of ideas here.
+And here’s a huge list of baby-led weaning food ideas.

 Pin It for later!

 Homemade 3 Ingredient Baby Yogurt Melts

 - About 2 Cups Plain, Whole Milk Greek Yogurt (the thicker, the better), divided (this is important – you do not want to blend all the yogurt at once otherwise it will be too thin to pipe into dots)